dhyasama/json-formatter/README.md

 2. destination file (optional) - the file the formatted json will be written to; defaults to output.json;

 Run like so: node index.js my-ugly-file.json my-beautiful-file.json

+# Or you can use jq like a boss - https://stedolan.github.io/jq/